Becoming an RICS Accredited Mediator benchmarks your quality and expertise in mediation practice.

 From SG$3000 + 7% GSTBook now

-The ACRE Accredited Mediator Training Programme consists of five full days divided into two separate modules.
-Highly practical, with coaching and both instructor and peer-led feedback, this course will help you develop real-world professional skills as a mediator.
+The course consists of five days divided into two separate, highly practical, modules.
+This course includes coaching and both instructor- and peer-led feedback that will help develop your real-world professional skills as a mediator.

 Mr Siu is an experienced full-time mediator and has conducted over 100 cases in Hong Kong, Greater China and South East Asia.
 He is a current council member of the Hong Kong Mediation Council, HKIAC.
 His strength is in facilitating disputing parties to come up with creative solutions to resolve their disputes.